-- A meeting room for Team Leaders - Offices equipped with technical equipment required by the Secretariat - Offices for the President, CEO, and for the Chairs and Vice Chairs of the Competitions Committee and Strategy Committee
+- Offices equipped with technical equipment required by the Secretariat - Offices for the President, CEO, and for the Chairs and Vice Chairs of the Competitions Committee and Strategy Committee

 The detailed requirements are specified in the current Competition Organizing Guide.

 The Competition Organizer must also meet the requirements of other official documents including the Constitution, the Standing Orders, the Code of Ethics and Conduct, and these Competition Rules.